 Generally speaking, Scandinavian interiors will feature a muted core colour palette, sometimes with bursts of colour in the finer details such as homewares.
 However, when it comes to choosing paint colours, furniture and floor colours, muted or cool-toned options are the best choice for that Scandi feel.

 The best way to achieve a timeless Scandinavian aesthetic in your home is to opt for light colours on your walls and floor.
 The white washed lime effect is a particularly popular choice among those looking for Scandinavian-style flooring.
 In order to achieve this, choose light-coloured engineered oak flooring that is unfinished, and have it treated on site with a white pigment colour base, and a protective top coat(s).
+More information on the benefits of untreated engineered oak flooring can be found on our website here.
+By choosing a high quality engineered oak board and finishing on site with a colour of your choice, you can achieve the Scandinavian Oak Flooring look as well as a practical floor suitable for even the higher traffic rooms of the home.

 Add natural accents